RESEARCH & EDUCATION

 After this course, you will be able to…

-• support the BSc/MSc student to develop their skills as a researcher.
+• support BSc/MSc students to develop their skills as a researcher

 • align mutual expectations between the BSc/MSc student and themselves